typohnebild/numpy-vs-mir/README.md

 | :---------------------------------------: | :--------------------------------------: |
 | ![](graphs/multigridD_flops.png?raw=true) | ![](graphs/multigridD_time.png?raw=true) |

-In the right figure we see the FLOP/s achieved during the benchmarks with the different D implementations.
+In the left figure we see the FLOP/s achieved during the benchmarks with the different D implementations.
 The _field_ version performs best, then follows close the _naive_ version.
 The _slice_ version achieves the lowest FLOP/s, since it is the most time consuming version,